My parents have complex needs, and I live far away from Raleigh. How can you help?

 Can you figure out if Medicare or Medicaid is an option, or if other programs are available?

-Yes, and this in an area where we assist often.
-For instance, we have extensive experience assisting aging parents who continue to care for their adult children with special needs.
+Yes, and this is an area requiring special focus.
+For instance, we have encountered aging parents who continue to care for their adult children with special needs.
 When adult children with special needs cannot live independently and their parents cannot continue to personally provide care, we work with the family to determine the best long-term care options for the parent and the child.

 Can my parents age in place?